int08h/roughenough/README.md

 # Roughenough
-**Roughenough** is a [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization server implementation in Rust.
+**Roughenough** is a Rust [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization server.

 It is a **work in progress**.
 Current status:

 * Server is functionally complete: it parses requests and generates valid Roughtime responses.
 * Still TODO:
-** Run-time configuration (udp port, listening interface, etc) ** Reading the long-term key
+  * Run-time configuration (udp port, listening interface, etc)
+  * Reading the long-term key
-** Better operational ergonomics like logging
+  * Better operational ergonomics like logging

 ## About the Roughtime Protocol
 [Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough